Connect with us

 Health and Safety

-According to a 2019-20 survey, around 1.6 million people suffered from work-related health issues in the UK.
+According to a 2019-20 survey, around 1.6 million people in the UK suffered from work-related health issues.
 Therefore, businesses should consider developing a full-proof health and safety strategy.

-Along with the evident benefits, a strong health and safety strategy can protect the reputation of your business.
+Along with the evident benefits, a robust health and safety strategy can protect the reputation of your business.

 Importantly, implementing such a system isn’t a daunting task.
-With the right steps, you can create a fool-proof health and safety strategy for your workplace.
+You can create a fool-proof health and safety strategy for your workplace with the proper steps.
 This article will outline the basic steps that can help every responsible workplace.

 Step 1: Build Up a Safety Plan

-The first step towards developing a health and safety strategy for any employer should be an in-depth assessment.
+The first step towards developing an employer’s health and safety strategy should be an in-depth assessment.

-You should develop a plan that aims at improving the health and safety of the employees.
+You should develop a plan to improve the employees’ health and safety.
 This plan should take into account the following factors:

 • The nature of your business